 Since then, the Museum has operated as a privately funded 501 (c) (3) educational organization.
 What began as an effort to acquire a single steam locomotive for a city park has grown into one of the largest rail museums in the nation.
 It now serves over 105,000 visitors annually.
 Today, a professional staff of 10 full time and 6 part-time members, as well as over 300 volunteers, welcome visitors from all over the world.

-The National Railroad Museum is a proud member of the Brown County Federation of History Museums.
+The National Railroad Museum is a proud member of the Brown County Federation of History Organizations.
 More information about other member organizations, including the Brown County Historical Society, De Pere Historical Society, Green Bay & De Pere Antiquarian Society, Heritage Hill State Historical Park, Neville Public Museum of Brown County, Historic Allouez Society, Green Bay Packer Hall of Fame, The Automotive Gallery, Ashwaubenon Historical Society, N.E.W.
 Masonic Library and Museum, the Oneida Nation of Wisconsin Museum and the Green Bay Diocese Museum, is available on their websites.

 (920) 437- 7623 Ext.
 12